MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 ### Simple Cube Rendering Shaders

-This tutorial uses simple HLSL shader [Shaders/HelloCube.hlsl](Shaders/HelloCube.hlsl).
-Note that semantic names of `VSInput` structure members, passed as argument to vertex shader function `CubeVS(VSInput input)`, are matching to input buffer layout arguments `Rhi::ProgramInputBufferLayout::ArgumentSemantics{ "POSITION", "COLOR" }` passed in Settings of `CreateProgram(...)` call and also correspond to `CubeVertex` struct layout.
+This tutorial uses a simple HLSL shader \[`Shaders/HelloCube.hlsl`\].
+Note that the semantic names of the `VSInput` structure members, passed as an argument to the vertex shader function `CubeVS(VSInput input)`, match the input buffer layout arguments `Rhi::ProgramInputBufferLayout::ArgumentSemantics{ "POSITION", "COLOR" }` passed in the settings of the `CreateProgram(...)` call and also correspond to the `CubeVertex` struct layout.

 ```cpp
 struct VSInput